kdoylesaint/capstone-shell/project.md

 - [`exoplanets.tar.gz`](./exoplanets.tar.gz)

+CSV files (comma-separated values) are spreadsheet files with each column separated by a comma and each row on a new line.
+You can open the data using Excel or a similar tool to examine the files.

 You may need to learn a bit more about the shell in order to process certain kinds of data.
 For instance, how can you make a decision whether or not a particular line is a header line, and thus should be skipped?

 You should compose two Bash scripts, `collect.sh` and `extract.sh`.

 ### `collect.sh`

+Our goal for `collect.sh` is to process many CSV files into a single CSV file without repeating the header line.
+We would like this to be done completely at the command line using a Bash script.

 The first shell script should be capable of loading a CSV file, determining whether or not the header line(s) need(s) to be preserved, and writing or appending the contents to an aggregate CSV file in record number order (field `NUMBER`).
 (Any header lines should be preserved in the first case when the aggregate file is created.
 You may assume that the header line(s) is/are the same in all subsequent files.
 You may also alter the original data formatting if, for instance, you need to align the fields with tabs or commas better.)

 ### `extract.sh`

+Our goal for `extract.sh` is to locate and return a particular range of records.
+Again, this should be done using Bash.
+Deferred execution `$()` and `expr` for basic arithmetic will be helpful.

 The second shell script should accept a starting record number and an ending record number (inclusive), and return (to `stdout`) those records.
 If the first script is helpful to the task it may be invoked within this second script.